 PHIL 395 - Advanced Seminar

-Prerequisites: Varies with topic.
+Prerequisites: Usually one course in philosophy other than PHIL 170.
+Varies by topic.
 An intensive and critical study of selected issues or major figures in philosophy.
 May be repeated for degree credit if the topics are different.

 Add to Portfolio (opens a new window)